The Department of Business Systems and Analytics provides an internship program for students who meet the eligibility requirements stated below.

-- Pick up an internship packet from Chantri Waddoups in the department office (LBC, fifth floor).
+- Pick up an internship packet from the administrative assistant in the department office (LBC, fifth floor).

 - Identify and meet with an internship advisor of your choice to discuss and sign off on your internship proposal.
 Typically, this faculty member would teach a course with content directly related to your internship.
 The advisor may not be an adjunct faculty member.

-- Complete an application for the DIS Internship (form 1) and submit it to your advisor (with a copy to Dr. Augustine) at least one week prior to the registration advisory period for the term in which the internship is proposed.
+- Complete the BSAN Internship Application and submit it to your advisor (with a copy to Dr. Augustine) at least one week prior to the registration advisory period for the term in which the internship is proposed.
 Once approved by your internship advisor and Dr. Augustine, register for the internship class.
 Summer interns will pay for the course on a per credit hour basis at the summer school rate.

-- Assure that your supervisor completes the Employer Application Form (form 2) and forwards this document to your internship advisor no later than two weeks prior to the end of the semester term.
-Have your supervisor mail the form to the following: [name of faculty member], DIS Internship Advisor, School of Business Administration, Stetson University, 421 N. Woodland Blvd., Unit 8398, DeLand, FL 32723.
+- Assure that your supervisor completes the Employer Application Form and forwards this document to your internship advisor no later than two weeks prior to the end of the semester term.
+Have your supervisor mail the form to the following: [name of faculty member], BSAN Internship Advisor, School of Business Administration, Stetson University, 421 N. Woodland Blvd., Unit 8398, DeLand, FL 32723.

-- Complete the Student Evaluation Form (form 3) and submit to your internship advisor no later than one week before the semester ends.
+- Complete the Student Evaluation Form and submit to your internship advisor no later than one week before the semester ends.

 - Submit the internship report, as required, to your faculty internship advisor no later than one week before the semester ends.
 The internship report will generally be three to five double-spaced pages and will describe your internship activities, what you have learned, and how you believe your internship will impact your future academic and/or business career.

-- The internship advisor completes form 4, with a copy of all four forms and the term paper provided to Chantri Waddoups.
-The internship advisor submits student's grade.
+- The internship advisor completes a final form, with a copy of all four forms and the term paper provided to the department administrative assistant.
+The internship advisor submits the student's grade.